mathworks/matlab-azure-devops-extension/overview.md

  You can access the artifacts in the pipeline summary window:

-- To download the PDF test results report, follow the **published** link.
+- To download the PDF test report, follow the **1 published** link.
-- To view the JUnit test results report, open the **Tests** tab.
+- To view the test results in JUnit-style XML format, open the **Tests** tab.
-- To view the Cobertura code coverage report, open the **Code Coverage** tab.
+- To view the code coverage results in Cobertura XML format, open the **Code Coverage** tab.

-### Run MATLAB Script on Microsoft-Hosted Agent
+### Run MATLAB Script
 Use MATLAB R2023b on a Microsoft-hosted agent to run the commands in a file named `myscript.m` in the root of your repository.
 To install the specified release of MATLAB on the agent, specify the **Install MATLAB** task in your pipeline.
 To run the script, specify the **Run MATLAB Command** task.

 ```YAML